It's a New Day in Public Health.

-It is important to be honest with your obstetrician (OB) or nurse midwife and with your baby’s pediatrician about what you were taking during your pregnancy (prescription medications, illicit drugs or alcohol), how much you were using and how often so the doctor can support or link you to treatment and make sure there are preparations to treat you and your baby for withdrawal symptoms.
+It is important to be honest with your obstetrician (OB) or nurse midwife and with your baby’s pediatrician about what you were taking during your pregnancy (prescription medications, illicit drugs, tobacco, or alcohol), how much you were using and how often so the doctor can support or link you to treatment and make sure there are preparations to treat you and your baby for withdrawal symptoms.
 Because symptoms may not show up for days after delivery, it is important to watch your baby closely and call your baby’s pediatrician right away if you notice any of the symptoms of withdrawal.

 What are the symptoms my baby may experience if he/she goes through withdrawal?